 Division of Facial Plastic and Reconstructive Surgery

-Facial plastic or reconstruction surgery may be part of the treatment for disorders of the head and neck.
+Facial plastic or reconstructive surgery may be part of the treatment for disorders of the head and neck.
 With the priority to provide patients exceptional, comprehensive care in one location, the Department of Otolaryngology – Head and Neck Surgery offers these procedures by experienced surgeons who are especially skilled in head and neck reconstructive surgery.